cudmore/PyMapManager/docs/docs/install-server.md

 	docker run -d --name redis -p 6379:6379 redis

-### Run and mount a local volume in docker
+### Nginx server

-You need to change `/Users/cudmore/Dropbox/PyMapManager-Data` to point to the full path of your local copy of `PyMapManager-Data`.
-Remember, both `PyMapManager` and `PyMapManager-Data` need to be in the same folder.
+In the following docker command, `/Users/cudmore/Dropbox/PyMapManager-Data` has to be changed to point to the full path of your local copy of `PyMapManager-Data`.

 	cd PyMapManager
 	docker run --name mycontainer -p 80:80 -v /Users/cudmore/Dropbox/PyMapManager-Data:/PyMapManager-Data --link redis myimage